Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Computational Sciences

 First, \textbf{\em high-level features} are crucial for detecting online grooming, including emotional markers, fixated discourse, and deceptive behavior, significantly improving accuracy in distinguishing grooming from other interactions~\cite{Ashcroft_Kaati_Meyer_2015, bogdanova2014exploring, kim2020analysis}.
 Computational research trends show a shift toward deep learning-based models, particularly recurrent neural networks (RNNs) and transformer architectures, which process sequential chat data with better contextual understanding.
 Advanced models, such as GRU and BiLSTM combinations, have achieved up to 99.12\% accuracy in harassment detection, underscoring their effectiveness in identifying harmful content~\cite{amer2021detection}.
 These findings highlight the increasing reliance on adaptive learning systems that evolve with grooming strategies.

-Second, \textbf{\em context-aware detection systems} effectively identify predatory behaviors early.
-These systems use real-time NLP processing and sequential pattern analysis to monitor conversations and classify them as predatory or non-predatory~\cite{Ashcroft_Kaati_Meyer_2015, Borj_Bours_2019, Eilifsen_Shrestha_Bours_2023, bours2019detection, gupta2012characterizing, fauzi2020ensemble, Gunawan16, isaza2022classifying}.
-Visual representation methods, such as conversational heatmaps and time-series progression models, provide a dynamic view of evolving risks, enabling faster intervention and improved law enforcement tracking~\cite{elzinga2012analyzing}.
-The integration of explainable AI (XAI) into detection systems is also emerging, enhancing transparency and trust in automated solutions.
+Second, \textbf{\em context-aware detection systems} support early identification of predatory behaviors.
+These systems use real-time NLP and sequential pattern analysis to classify conversations as predatory or non-predatory~\cite{Ashcroft_Kaati_Meyer_2015, Borj_Bours_2019, Eilifsen_Shrestha_Bours_2023, bours2019detection, gupta2012characterizing, fauzi2020ensemble, Gunawan16, isaza2022classifying}.
+Visual tools, such as conversational heatmaps and time-series models, enable dynamic risk tracking and faster intervention~\cite{elzinga2012analyzing}.
+Integrating explainable AI (XAI) enhances transparency and trust.

 Third, \textbf{\em human-machine collaboration} helps reduce bias and prevent over-prediction in ML-based detection of predatory communication.
 While ML approaches are efficient, they struggle to differentiate deceptive grooming tactics from benign interactions.
 Incorporating \textit{human-in-the-loop validation}, where annotators intervene in ambiguous cases, improves precision with minimal effort compared to full human annotation~\cite{cook2023protecting}.
 This approach ensures edge cases, such as context-dependent conversations, are accurately classified, reducing false positives and negatives.
 The shift toward \textit{hybrid AI-human moderation} aligns with industry trends, where social media monitoring and child safety applications integrate human oversight to refine detection models.